7.4 Participating Territory institutions

 What is not a Territory institution?

-The Scheme does not consider an institution a Territory institution if the Rules prescribe the institution as not being a Territory institution under the Scheme.
+The Scheme does not consider an institution a Territory institution if the Rules prescribe that it is not.
 This rule making power is intended to exclude a Territory institution where it is more appropriate for another participating institution to pay redress for a person rather than the territory.

 In addition, an institution not under the control of the Territory in relation to a specified period would not be considered a Territory institution.